joeytwiddle/git-aware-prompt/README.md

 >
 >  In that situation, `git status` will continue running in the background, so after a few moments, hitting `<Enter>` again should give you an up-to-date summary.

-We also have some indicators for the current branch:
+We also have some indicators for the status of the current branch:

 > `[branch_name]` means you are on a branch with an upstream
 >